 - Green onion, scallions, chives

-- Drizzle with Sour cream or plain greek yogurt (also coconut yogurt will taste delish!)
+- Drizzle with Sour cream or plain greek yogurt over the top (also coconut yogurt will taste delish!)

 - Chile con Queso - a cheesy dip that consists of melted cheese and chili peppers.
 Or try my Vegan Nacho Cheese Sauce instead - the best flavor and texture for vegan cheese sauce I've tried so far!